jpotts18/stylometry/DEMO.md

 1. Download Text from Gutenberg Project
 2. Clean up Text files removing table of contents, licenses, etc
-3. Split the file into 1000 line samples using ``split -l 1000 hamlet.txt``
+3. Split the file into 1000 line samples using ``split -l 1000 hamlet.txt -d`` to rename the output files consider using ``split --numeric-suffixes=1 --additional-suffix=.csv -l 1000 hamlet.txt hamlet_``
 4. To rebuild the original data just ``cat book-0.txt book-1.txt book-2.txt > entire-book.txt``

 I tried to make sure that every author have a similar number of lines and samples to analyze.